-For each microbenchmark, assume similar number of processes per node as the benchmarks as in 3.5.1.
-That is, if the benchmarks use 8 processes per node, use 8 processes per node for these microbenchmarks as well.
+For each microbenchmark, use similar number of processes per accelerator as the application benchmarks in 4.5.1.
+For example, if most of the application benchmarks use one processes per accelerator, use one processes per accelerator for these microbenchmarks as well.
+The Figure of Merits for BabelStream and